Smooth quotients of complex tori by finite groups (with an appendix by Stephen Griffeth): Proof of Theorem

-and since each of the groups in the union is generated by pseudoreflections by the Chevalley-Shephard-Todd Theorem, we have that $G$ is generated by pseudo\-reflections (not all necessarily at the same point).
+and since each of the subgroups in the equality is generated by pseudoreflections by the Chevalley-Shephard-Todd Theorem, we have that $G$ is generated by pseudo\-reflections (not all necessarily at the same point).

 Now, let $g\in G$ be a pseudoreflection.
-Then its image $g_0\in G_0$ is a pseudoreflection as well.
-Indeed, since $g(x)=g_0(x)+g(0)$ for every $x\in A$, we see that
+Then its image $g_\lin\in G_\lin$ is a pseudoreflection as well.
+Indeed, since $g(x)=g_\lin(x)+g(0)$ for every $x\in T$, we see that

-This means that $\fix(g)$ is the translate of $\fix(g_0)$ by any element $x\in\fix(g)$ (which is non-empty by assumption).
-In particular, since $\fix(g)$ has codimension 1, so does $\fix(g_0)$ and hence $g_0$ is a pseudoreflection fixing the origin.
+This means that $\fix(g)$ is the translate of $\fix(g_\lin)$ by any element $x\in\fix(g)$ (which is non-empty by assumption).
+In particular, since $\fix(g)$ has codimension 1, so does $\fix(g_\lin)$ and hence $g_\lin$ is a pseudoreflection fixing the origin.
+The same argument proves that $g$ is a pseudoreflection at some point $x$ if $g_\lin$ is a pseudoreflection.

-Since $G$ is generated by pseudoreflections, we see that $G_0$ is generated by pseudo\-reflections fixing the origin.
-We obtain then that the analytic representation $\rho_a:G_0\to\mathrm{GL}(T_0(A))$ realizes $G_0\cong G$ as a complex reflection group. \end{proof}
+Since $G$ is generated by pseudoreflections, we see that $G_\lin$ is generated by pseudo\-reflections fixing the origin.
+We obtain then that the analytic representation $\rho_a:G_\lin\to\mathrm{GL}(T_0(T))$ realizes $G_\lin\cong G$ as a complex reflection group. \end{proof}

-\begin{rem} Note that at the beginning of the proof we wrote $G$ as a union of subgroups.
-This may look strange, but it actually hints at the fact that $G$ may actually be equal to one of the stabilizers.
-As our main theorem states, this is indeed the case.
-Our goal then is to pinpoint such an $x$ in $A$. \end{rem}

-We can now use the theory of complex reflection groups to tackle Theorem \ref{fixedpointtheorem}.
+We can now use the theory of complex reflection groups to tackle Theorem \ref{fixedpointtheorem G=F}.
+As a general reference we recommend the classic articles by Shephard-Todd \cite{ST} and Cohen \cite{Cohen}.